mrismanaziz/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.